 - For trips that exceed 350 miles one-way, there should be two qualified university approved drivers available during the trip if possible.

 - Drivers must take a short break every two hours and/or rotate drivers when possible.
-A second driver or passenger should ride in the front passenger seat and remain awake at all times to help the driver maintain alertness.
+A second driver or passenger should ride in the front passenger seat and always remain awake to help the driver maintain alertness.

-- Seat belts must be worn at all times by all occupants.
+- Seat belts must always be worn by all occupants.

 - Teams must spend an additional night if they are unable to return to campus before midnight on the day of return.
 Team Driving is not recommended between the hours of 12AM and 6AM.

 - Contact the local State of Texas contracted provider to request rental vehicles, providing them with the dates and types of vehicles needed.

 - High profile vehicles are vehicles with a high center of gravity, including pickup trucks, vans, and sport utility vehicles.
 They are a particular safety concern because they are more susceptible to rollover accidents than most vehicles.